 The slow and low cooking method also helps to retain moisture in the meat, preventing it from drying out.
 By cooking the ribs meat side down, the meat is protected from direct heat, which can easily dry out the outer layers.
 This helps to ensure that the meat stays juicy and tender throughout the cooking process.

-See also How to cook marinated salmon in a pan
+See also How long to cook perdue chicken nuggets in air fryer

 Proper Internal Temperature